mauroc/signalk-oauth-node/README.md

-SignalK Server in node with client Oauth Authentication
+SignalK Server with client Oauth Authentication
 ================

-An experimental implementation of a [Signal K](http://signalk.org) server using OAuth Authentication through sQuidd.io.
+An experimental implementation of a [Signal K](http://signalk.org) server using OAuth2 Authentication through sQuidd.io.
 It allows you to control access to your Signalk server without the need to manage user credentials, passwords, certificates etc. locally.
 It also provides the server with access to a number of sQuidd.io [authenticated APIs](API.md) for the retrieval and sharing of nautical information (see below).

 Kicking the tires with a live SignalK server on sQuidd.io